Ready to visit? Click here to see tickets & memberships

 KidZone is home to a touch tank known as The Grotto.
 The Grotto contains some of the slimiest, coolest warm-water inhabitants around!

-Do you dare to cross?
-Shark Bridge, presented by Horizon Blue Cross Blue Shield of New Jersey, is the longest rope suspension bridge of its kind, allowing you to walk just inches above sand tiger, sandbar and nurse sharks along with other animals.
+Adventure Aquarium’s Shark Bridge, presented by Horizon Blue Cross Blue Shield of New Jersey, provides a unique aerial view and allows guests to walk just INCHES above sandbar, sand tiger, and nurse sharks.

-Our 40-foot Shark Tunnel provides the experience of being completely surrounded by Shark Realm with dozens of sharks and 200 other animals swimming above and around you.
+Our 40-foot Shark Tunnel is the longest in New Jersey and provides an immersive experience that surrounds you with dozens of sharks and countless other aquatic animals as they swim above, beside, and around you.

-Take a “dive” into the ocean with our four NEW VR experiences and choose an adventure in the Underwater Explorer.
+Take a “dive” into the ocean with our NEW VR pods!
 Additional costs apply.

 Join the Center for Aquatic Sciences at Adventure Aquarium for an awesome overnight adventure, sleeping up close near one of the aquarium exhibits.